geoscixyz/gpg/content/seismic/traveltimes.rst

 This can be used as a consistency check, or it can be used to compute one of the variables given values for two others.

-Two Horizontal Layers Over a Halfspace
+Refracted ray in a three layered-earth
 --------------------------------------

 The extension to more layers is in principle straight forward.
 Snell's law